convus/convus-browser-extension/README.md

 To build and watch - which will build using `http://localhost:3009`

-To build the publishable version, use `yarn build` - which will build with `https://www.convus.org` as the source.
+To build the publishable version, use `NODE_ENV=production yarn build` - which will build with `https://www.convus.org` as the source.